 The Detector may be converted to an "Automatic Reset Mode".
 In this mode the Detector will momentarily signal when tripped then self-reset according to the placement of the programming switches.
-For complete programming instructions, refer to the System Programming section "Manual/Auto Resets".
+For complete programming instructions, refer to Manual/Auto Resets.